JordanMartinez/purescript-json-codecs/DESIGN.md

 ## Write once, debug as needed

-General idea
+When Json decoding succeeds, any overhead from the possible error message is pointless.
+But when it does fail, then having clear errors would be nice.
+Ideally, we could write out decoders once and only pay for the overhead when the failure happens.
+Since decoding happens within a Monad, and we want to swap in the implementation depending on the situation we're in, we need to use a type class.
+In this library, `IsJsonDecoder f` describes some monadic type `f` that can be used to produce a pretty-printed error message or ignore such things and just be a wrapper over `Maybe`.
+This then allows the following workflow:
-1. write a codec once
+1. write a decoder once
-1. run the codec using an error like `Maybe` above to prioritize speed
+1. run the codec using an error type like `Maybe` above to prioritize speed
-1. upon failure run the codec using a different one with an information-rich error
+1. upon failure run the decoder again using an information-rich error